Two Waters Masterplan

 If you would like a hard copy (£10 each) or CD version (£2.50) please contact Jo Deacon, Strategic Planning and Regeneration team on 01442 228366.

 The Dacorum Development Programme 2011-2015

 The Dacorum Development Programme 2011 - 2015 (PDF 1046 KB) brings together all our existing regeneration programmes and actions.
-The action plans will be updated annually against progress to show if projects are moving forward, stalling or changing, or to include any new projects that come forward.
+The action plans will be updated annually to show if projects are moving forward, stalling or changing, or to include any new projects.

 Hemel Hempstead Station Gateway Feasibility Study 2011

 A feasibility study for the regeneration of Hemel Hempstead railway station has been prepared.
-This includes land adjacent to the station car park and its immediate context, which includes commercial and residential properties along London Road.
+This includes land adjacent to the station car park and the immediate area, which includes commercial and residential properties along London Road.

 Due to essential server maintenance, our online forms and payments system will be unavailable between 8am and 6pm on Saturday 21 April.
 We apologise for any inconvenience. ×

 Industrial action is being taken by members of Unite The Union and Unison.
 This may affect council services over the coming weeks.
 Currently, bin collections are back on schedule.
 However, we expect them to be affected again after the bank holiday on Monday 7 May.
 Please refer to our website nearer the time for updates.